BlastSlimey/shapezipelago/README.md

 - FEATURE:      Something with energy link
 - TECHNICAL:    getIsUnlocked definition in global data to reuse for locking trap
 - TECHNICAL:    Build input box in HUD class
-- TECHNICAL:    storing reoccuring string in global data to prevent errors:
+- TECHNICAL:    storing reoccuring strings in global data to prevent errors:
   - buildings names in requirement_definitions
   - "Shapesanity" and its different types, put together with [].join(" ")
+- GOOD LOOKING: Change no_reward to either no_reward_freeplay or custom reward with translation
 ### Both
 - FEATURE:      Add bounty goal: collect mcguffins, enough of them reveal bounty (always fully randomized shape with up to 4 layers), checking that sends goal (not without enough mcguffins)
 - FEATURE:      Add Maximum goal: all other goals combined